Lake Kerr Boat Ramp

 Lake Kerr Overview

-Lake Kerr is a pristine freshwater lake located entirely within Ocala National Forest in Marion County, Florida.
-Spanning approximately 1,700 acres, it is one of the larger lakes inside the national forest and draws anglers, boaters, and nature lovers from across Central Florida.
-The lake sits near the Salt Springs area, making it a natural add-on to any trip to the famous Salt Springs Recreation Area.
+Lake Kerr is a 2,830-acre freshwater lake in the northeastern Ocala National Forest in Marion County, Florida, with approximately 19 miles of shoreline.
+It is one of the larger lakes inside the national forest and draws anglers, boaters, and nature lovers from across Central Florida.
+The lake sits about 7 miles north of Salt Springs, making it a natural add-on to any trip to the Salt Springs Recreation Area.

-Because it lies within the national forest boundary, Lake Kerr retains an exceptionally wild character.
-Surrounding shorelines are largely undeveloped, and the crystal-clear, spring-influenced water provides outstanding visibility.
+Lake Kerr is a sinkhole lake formed by limestone erosion (NOT spring-fed).
+Surrounding shorelines are largely undeveloped, and the clear water over a sandy bottom provides outstanding visibility.
+Average depth is 6–14 feet with deeper holes that plunge more than 20 feet.
 Wildlife including osprey, anhinga, herons, and even the occasional river otter can be spotted along the forested margins.

 Boat Ramp Location & Access